The Fluffiest Gluten Free Bread Recipe (No Yeast!)

 Step 4: Mix the wet and dry ingredients into a dough with a large spoon.

-A photo of the baked bread on a cooling rack.
+A photo of the baked gluten-free no yeast bread on a cooling rack.

-Step 6: Bake the bread at 350º F for 30-40 minutes.
+Step 6: Bake the bread at 350º F for 40 to 50 minutes.
 The actual baking time can vary depending on the size and depth of your loaf pan.
 The top of the bread will be golden brown.
-If the bread gets too dark, you can put a piece of aluminum foil over the loaf towards the end of baking.
+If the bread becomes too dark, cover the loaf with aluminum foil toward the end of baking.

 Step 7: Remove the loaf from the oven.
 Insert a toothpick in the loaf.
 If the toothpick comes out clean, your bread is finished baking.
 If you see batter or crumbs, the bread will need to bake a little longer.
 Carefully remove the bread loaf from the loaf pan and place it on a cooling rack to cool.